 Bite by a black-legged tick carrying B. burgorferi bacteria that has been attached for at least 24 hours.

 For early localized disease, from 3 - 30 days after tick exposure with a mean of 7 - 10 days; early stages of the illness may not be apparent and the person may present with later manifestations.

 There is no evidence of person to person spread.

-- Persons with history of exposure to geographic areas where blacklegged ticks are common (see the Ontario Lyme Disease Risk Areas Map) including those in occupations/activities in tall grass or wooded areas where ticks reside.
+Persons with history of exposure to geographic areas where blacklegged ticks are common (see the Ontario Lyme Disease Risk Areas Map) including those in occupations/activities in tall grass or wooded areas where ticks reside.